 In 2013, the Books+Publishing Daily Newsletter, featuring the latest local and international news stories about the book industry, began to be sent out on a daily basis.

-The Book Buzz newsletter, a newsletter to allow publishers to showcase their new and upcoming books, was established in 2016.
+The Book Buzz newsletter, a newsletter allowing publishers to showcase their new and upcoming books, was established in 2016.

-The Think Australian newsletter and Think Australian Junior newsletter were established in 2017 to provide news about rights sales and acquisitions, award-winners and bestsellers, as well as profiles of publishers, to an international audience of publishers, rights managers, scouts, literary agents, and film and TV agents.
+The Think Australian and Think Australian Junior newsletters were established in 2017 to provide news about rights sales and acquisitions, award-winners and bestsellers, as well as profiles of publishers, to an international audience of publishers, rights managers, scouts, literary agents, and film and TV agents.

 On 1 July 2018, ProQuest sold Books+Publishing to the newly created Australian company Books and Publishing Pty Ltd, owned by Thorpe-Bowker general manager Gary Pengelly.

 In celebration of our 100th birthday in 2021, and to prepare to continue serving the publishing industry for the next 100 years, Books+Publishing has transitioned to a digital-only publication.